Yuteoctober/wins95Portfolio/README.md

   - Added Settings
     - Wallpaper can be changed
     - Theme will be changed along with wallpapaer

+  Added Run command icon
+    - The Run command feature will be implemented soon..

 Library used:
   - React Draggable => drag and drop functionality